Sunday, 31 August 2025

 </script>

-Here I am giving the whole code of HTML page.
-You can copy and paste the complete code to enjoy the execution of this program.
+Below I am giving the complete code for this function.
+You can copy and paste the whole code on your HTML page to enjoy the execution of this program.

 <head>